RustMadeEasy/course-work/RustLibs/mqtt-publisher/README.md

-# Tic-Tac-Toe Game Service
+# MQTT Publisher Library

 ## Description

+Provides MQTT message publishing functionality, including _simulcast_ to multiple brokers of differing versions.

-Provides support for publishing MQTT messages.
-Versions 3.1.1 and 5 of the protocol are supported.
-NOTE: Most brokers do not support messaging between clients using different versions of the protocol.
+Simulcast can be helpful because most brokers do not support messaging between clients using different versions of the protocol.

-### Why MQTT?

-does not require elaborate discovery

-well-supported, from embedded environments to web clients to native mobile and desktop.

-performant

-light-weight

-#### Which Broker to Choose?

-Self-hosted
-EMQX, Mosquitto, etc.

-Testing
-Mosquitto:
-test.mosquitto.org

-PaaS

-AWS IoT, Google Cloud IoT, or Microsoft Azure IoT Hub, HiveMq, etc.
+Versions 3.1.1 and 5 of the MQTT protocol are supported.

-## Usage
+## Usage Notes

+This library does not support connections to a bare IP address with a self-signed certificate.
+One workaround, which only works under *nix/BSD-like systems, is to add an entry to wherever your DNS resolver looks (e.g. /etc/hosts) for the bare IP address and use that name in your code.